 There may still be an element of truth in the old dictum, often falsely attributed to Churchill, that anyone who isn’t a socialist at the age of 25 doesn’t have a heart and anyone who isn’t a conservative by the age of 35 doesn’t have a head.
 People have long tended to drift rightwards as they get older.
 But the gradual change of political colour has always been accompanied — driven, even — by the acquisition of wealth.
 No one can assume that will still hold if so many 35-year-olds find themselves unable to acquire capital.

 Sooner or later the right is going to have to address this disassociation of the young from capitalism.
 It will not be possible to continue to preach the benefits of the free market if it is patently not working in favour of an entire generation.
-Within just four years, the current generation of under-35s will comprise nearly half the population.
+By the next election, the current generation of under-35s will comprise nearly half the population.
 If they have a sense that the economic system is rigged against them, they will revolt against it.
 Some means needs to be found of allowing them to acquire a stake in capitalism — and not a quick fix like George Osborne’s ‘help to buy’ scheme, which threw public money at one lucky group of homebuyers at the expense of inflating prices even more for subsequent generations.

 Yet still I wouldn’t be surprised if the Conservatives take the wrong message from this bruising election campaign.
 The very worst thing they could do now is to think, ‘Oh look, we struggled because we upset the elderly by threatening to charge them for their care’— and then come up with yet more wheezes to promote the interests of the over-70s at the expense of the young.
 That will have only one result — to help bring back socialism with a vengeance.